unepwcmc/NRT-Wizard/README.md

 NRT Wizard is a toolset for easily creating NRT instances comprising of separate modules.
-The tools provided can be used to select modules, configure them and control what versions of the NRT codebase are used.
+The tools provided can be used to select modules, configure them and control what version of the NRT codebase is used.

 ## Setup